For years my only real study of the Bible was

 Luckily, I’ve come to find that there is no

-shortage of resources when it comes to getting a daily Bible study.
+shortage of resources when it comes to getting my daily bible studies in.
 With the

 apps I’ve found, I’m able to learn and consider the Word of God every day, and